boneskull/xstate-audition/README.md

 > Run a State Machine Until It Emits Events

-`runUntilEmitted(actor, eventTypes)` / `runUntilEmittedWith(actor, options, eventTypes)` are curried function that will start an actor and run it until emits one or more events of the specified `type`.
+`runUntilEmitted(actorRef, eventTypes)` / `runUntilEmittedWith(actorRef, options, eventTypes)` are curried function that will start an actor and run it until emits one or more events of the specified `type`.
 Once the events have been emitted, the actor will immediately be stopped.

-`waitForEmitted(actor, eventTypes)` / `waitForEmittedWith(actor, options, eventTypes)` are similar, but do not stop the actor.
+`waitForEmitted(actorRef, eventTypes)` / `waitForEmittedWith(actorRef, options, eventTypes)` are similar, but do not stop the actor.

 > [!NOTE]
 >